-Before Google My Business, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.
+Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 It was a slow-moving world, huh?

 Table of Contents